Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

-We apply a similar method as in the previous subsection to our 40 kinds of autonomous 4-dimensional Painlev\'e-type equations.
-While the genus of spectral curves of autonomous 2-dimensional Painlev\'e equations are one, those of 4-dimensional Painlev\'e-type equations are two.
-We construct spectral curve fibrations from explicit forms of spectral curves in the Weierstrass form.
-Gluing two affine models by $\bar{x}=x/h,\ \bar{y}=y/h^3,\ \bar{h}=1/h$, we obtain the Weierstrass models.
-As we have used Tate's algorithm to determine the fibers at $h=\infty$ of minimal models for genus 1 cases, we use Liu's algorithm for the genus 2 cases.
+We apply a similar method as in the previous subsection to the 40 types of the autonomous 4-dimensional Painlev\'e-type equations.
+While genus of spectral curves of the autonomous 2-dimensional Painlev\'e equations is $1$, genus of the autonomous 4-dimensional Painlev\'e-type equations is $2$.
+As we use Tate's algorithm to determine the fibers of the N\'eron models for the genus 1 curves, we use Liu's algorithm for the genus 2 curves.
+While the spectral curves of the autonomous 2-dimensional Painlev\'e equations are 1-parameter families parameterized by the Hamiltonian, those of the 4-dimensional Painlev\'e-type equations are 2-parameters families parametrized by two first integrals.

-Let $E$ be an hyperelliptic curve of genus 2 over the functional field $\C(h)$ with one variable $h$ in the Weierstrass form:

-We may assume that for $a_i(h)$, the polynomials $l\in k[h]$ such that $l^i|a_i(h)$ are only constants.
-(We can divide both sides of equations by $l^6$ and replace $x, y$ by $x/l, y/l^3$ if necessary.)
-Let $X_1$ be the affine surface defined by equation (\ref{eq:weig2}):

-A general fiber of the morphism defined by the projection $\varphi_1\colon X_1\to \A^1_h$ is an affine part of genus 2 hyperelliptic curve.
-From projectivized equation